DutchBlockchainHackathon/DutchBlockchainHackathon.github.io/README.md

 ## Hackathon Scoreboard

-Not on the leaderboard?
+Not on the scoreboard?
 Let the BCH team know on the #bettercodehub-support Slack channel

 Team | Better Code Score
 --- | ---